 - 1 year – if the employer is a small business (a business with less than 15 employees)

 - A Modern Award (or an award-transitional instrument)

-- An employee who earns less than the high income threshold (which is currently $142,000 per year)
+- The employee earns less than the high income threshold (which is currently $142,000 per year)

-- An employee who has be terminated within 21 days of them making an Unfair Dismissal Application with the Fair Work Commission
+- The employee has been terminated within 21 days of making the Unfair Dismissal Application with the Fair Work Commission.

 What is ‘harsh, just or unreasonable’?